proactis-documentation/documentation-source/docs/p2p/acceptanceGateway.md

 ## Summary

-This section describes the structure of the XML file used for importing Purchase Order Acceptances into PROACTIS 3.
-It is assumed that the reader of the document is familiar both with XML and PROACTIS acceptances.
+This section describes the structure of the XML file used for importing Purchase Order Acceptances into PROACTIS P2P.
+It is assumed that the reader of the document is familiar both with XML and PROACTIS acceptance documents.

-The document also describes the validation rules, which must be passed in order for the order to be imported, and the current limitations of the acceptances gateway.
+The document also describes the validation rules, which must be passed in order for the document to be imported, and the current limitations of the acceptances gateway.

 This document should be used in conjunction with the __ImportAcceptances.xsd__ xml schema

 ## Process Overview

-The process of importing acceptances is very similar to the existing master-data (suppliers/items/nominals) and purchase document xml gateways.

-First the user generates an xml document containing the details of the acceptances(s) to be imported.
+As with the other import gateways,  the user first generates an xml document containing the details of the acceptances(s) to be imported.
 This xml must conform to the __ImportAcceptances.xsd__ schema document.

 The xml is then validated, first to ensure it conforms to the schema and then to check the supplied data is valid.
 For instance does the template exist?